-In the very near future, the world is dominated by corporations, who’s privileged employees and their family live in compounds isolated from the ‘plebelands’ where the regular poor folks live.
-Jimmy, known later as ‘Snowman’, grew up in one of these compounds with his geneticist father who working for a company that spliced animals together for various reasons.
+In the very near future, the world is dominated by corporations, who’s privileged employees and their families live in compounds isolated from the ‘plebelands’ where the regular poor folks live.
+Jimmy, known later as ‘Snowman’, grew up in one of these compounds with his geneticist parents who worked for a company that spliced animals together for various reasons.

 Atwood does not even describe the novel as science fiction because ” it does not deal with things we can’t yet do or begin to do.”

-And indeed it seemed all very likely what these gene companies did.
+And indeed it seemed all very likely, what these gene companies did.
 Splicing wolves and dogs together, so you get a vicious killer that wags its tail at you and looks friendly and hug-able.
 Why not?
 Pigs with human DNA, to grow dozens of livers at once, and keep regrowing them after they are removed?
 Sure, why not, lets eat the pigs too even though they are part human.
-Specially designed diseases, put in vitamin supplements, designed to keep you alive just until you run out of money paying for the treatment?
+Specially created diseases, put in vitamin supplements and designed to keep you alive just until you run out of money to pay for the treatment?
 Of course, why not.